rkapl123/DBAddin/docs/DBFuncs.md

 All these functions insert the queried data outside their calling cell context, which means that the target ranges can be put anywhere in the workbook (even outside of the workbook).

-Additionally, some helper functions are available:
+Additionally, following helper functions are available:

 *   `chainCells`, which concatenates the values in the given range together by using "," as separator, thus making the creation of the select field clause easier.
 *   `concatCells` simply concatenating cells (making the "&" operator obsolete)
 *   `concatCellsText` above Function using the Text property of the cells, therefore getting the displayed values.
 *   `concatCellsSep` concatenating cells with given separator.
 *   `concatCellsSepText` above Function using the Text property of the cells, therefore getting the displayed values.
+*   `currentWorkbook`, gets current Workbook path + filename or Workbook path only.
+This can be used in connection string construction of Excel Workbook Queries.
+*   `DBAddinEnvironment`, gets the current selected Environment (name) for DB Functions.
+*   `DBAddinSetting`, gets the settings as given in keyword  in the connection string of the currently selected Environment.
+*   `DBDate`, building a quoted Date string (standard format YYYYMMDD, but other formats can be chosen) from the date value given in the argument.
+*   `PQDate`, building a powerquery compliant Date string from the date value given in the argument.
+*   `DBinClause`, building an SQL "in" clause from an open ended parameter list given in the argument.
 *   `DBString`, building a quoted string from an open ended parameter list given in the argument.
 This can also be used to easily build wild-cards into the String.
-*   `DBinClause`, building an SQL "in" clause from an open ended parameter list given in the argument.
+*   `PQString`, building a powerquery compliant string from an open ended parameter list given in the argument.
+This can also be used to easily build wild-cards into the String.
-*   `DBDate`, building a quoted Date string (standard format YYYYMMDD, but other formats can be chosen) from the date value given in the argument.

 An additional cell context menu is available: